LibCrowds/docs/docs/collections/tags.md

 <br><small>*A screenshot of the collection tags admin page*</small>

-For each tag type created a new filter will be added to the collection's main projects page page (shown on the left in the screenshot below).
+For each tag type created a new filter will be added to the collection's main projects page page, as shown below.

 ![A screenshot of a collection microsite's main projects page](/assets/img/collection-projects.png?raw=true)
 <br><small>*A screenshot of a collection microsite's main projects page*</small>